-Shoes are expensive and take a long time to wear out so if you are a man who wears a suit every day you are bound to have a few pairs pile up over the years.
+Shoes are expensive and take a long time to wear out so if you are a man who wears a suit (with or sans tie) frequently, you are bound to have a few pairs pile up over the years.
 However, this can quickly become an expensive proposition.
 Hence, this guide: Essential Shoes for Men.

 You are about to close that all important deal.
 She’s about to say ‘yes’.
 In either instance, your dream crumbles through your hands and lands on your feet.
 Quite literally.
 They’ve both looked down and you’ve failed the shoes test, miserably.